dnsimple/dnsimple-support/content/articles/domains-au.markdown

 ## Second-level domains

-auDA — the .AU registry — will open registrations at the .AU second-level domain.
+auDA — the .AU registry — has opened registrations at the .AU second-level domain.

-From March 24, 2022, registrations will be immediately available to any registrant with an [Australian presence](#general-requirements) if no corresponding third-level domain has been registered.
+As of March 24, 2022, registrations are immediately available to any registrant with an [Australian presence](#general-requirements) if no corresponding third-level domain has been registered.

 Registrations that have a corresponding third-level domain already registered (.ASN.AU, .COM.AU, .ID.AU, .NET.AU, .ORG.AU) will receive priority for a period of six months, entitling existing registrants of a third-level name to apply for the second-level name based on a two-tier priority system.